Brief knowledge base

 • Repeated behavior patterns: speed, rhythm, and sequence.

-Real case: a client routed everything through proxies, but DNS still went directly to the ISP.
-The result was partial deanonymization and a ban on 40% of the pool within two days.
+Real-world example: everything went through the proxy, but DNS was leaking directly to the ISP.
+Result — partial de-anonymization and 40% of addresses banned within two days.

-A deeper look at leaks, proxy chains, and the limits of anonymity is available in the extended security section.
+More on leaks, proxy chains and the limits of anonymity — in the extended security section.

 09